lucafiore/prova/README.md

 ### install.sh:
-This script simply puts pulp_app.sh and pulp_install.sh into the right directories into the filesystem to be always accessible.
-It copies pulp_script/pulp_app.sh and pulp_script/pulp_install.sh in /usr/bin/ and manpages/pulp_app.1 and manpages/pulp_install.1 into /usr/share/man/man1/.
+This script simply puts pulp_app.sh and pulp_install.sh into the right directories into the filesystem to be always accessible.<br/>
+It copies pulp_script/pulp_app.sh and pulp_script/pulp_install.sh in /usr/bin/ and manpages/pulp_app.1 and manpages/pulp_install.1 into /usr/share/man/man1/.<br/>
 Then it also copies lib/ccommon.sh script into custom folder /usr/lib/bash-lib where there are all the user defined bash functions.

 ### pulp_env_example.env:
 It is an example of what you can find in your personal pulp_env_example.env file once you launch the PULPissimo installation.
 It contains the environment variables required by the various scripts to perform a correct PULPissimo installation.